donaldjnavarro/playwright_template/README.md

 Common commands can be found in the **package.json** file's `scripts`

+### Browser Coverage

+#### Running tests on specific browsers

+Which browsers will be tested, can be configured in the **.env** file.
+These offer user-specific controls for the execution configurations found in **playwright.config.ts** that are outside of version control.

+#### Differentiating between mobile and desktop breakpoints

+In addition to turning on/off which mobile browsers will be tested, the mobile devices themselves that will be used can be configured in the **.env** file with `IOS_DEVICE` and `ANDROID_DEVICE`, but if no value is provided then a default value is used within the **playwright.config.ts** file.

+The approach being used in the example tests, is to have mobile-specific aspects of tests  handled by conditionals within the tests themselves using the `isMobile` flag to separate actions that are specific to mobile or desktop.

+**Alternate approach to mobile breakpoints:** Depending on the project, instead of the example approach, tests can be separated into mobile and desktop folders (or separated by filename) to group tests.
+If this approach is desired, then **playwright.config.ts** would need to be changed so that `Projects` objects for each browser use a syntax like `testMatch: /mobile\/.*\.spec\.ts/` or `testIgnore: /desktop\/.*\.spec\.ts/` to only have certain tests run against that browser.

 ### Headless Browsers

 By default tests will run in headless browsers, meaning the browser will not be rendered on your screen.